segmentio/segment-docs/src/connections/destinations/catalog/perimeterx/index.md

 When you toggle on the PerimeterX Destination in Segment, this is what happens:

 + Our CDN is updated within 5-10 minutes.
-Then our snippet will start asynchronously loading PerimeterX’s snippet onto your page.
-This means you should remove PerimeterX’s snippet from your page.
+Then our snippet will start asynchronously loading PerimeterX's snippet onto your page.
+This means you should remove PerimeterX's snippet from your page.

 + PerimeterX will send an `.identify()` call back to Segment on every page load with the following custom trait: `pxResult`.
 The value of `pxResult` will be either 0 or 1 meaning the traffic is either human or non-human.